iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 All coordinates and distances in an iModel must be stored in meters, and so the Connector must transform source data coordinates and distances into meters.

-For any iModel, a Connector should
+Before converting any source data, a Connector should account for the presence of an existing coordinate system and/or global origin in the iModel.
+The following conditions should be considered:

-1. If the iModel has coordinate system information, reproject the existing data into the coordinate system of the iModel.
-Similarly, if the iModel has a global origin, the Connector must subtract that global origin from the source data as part of the conversion.
+1. If the iModel has coordinate system information, transform the source data into the coordinate system of the iModel.
+Otherwise, initialize the iModel with the coordinate system appropriate to the source data.

-2. If the iModel does not have coordinate system information, initialize the iModel with the coordinate system appropriate to the input data.
+2. If the iModel has a global origin, the Connector must subtract that global origin from the source data as part of the conversion.

 Generally, for iModels primarily generated from connectors that deal with building data, a coordinate transform with linear transformation like ECEF will be better.

 ### Dealing with geometry

 Please see the section on [GeometryStream](https://www.itwinjs.org/learning/common/geometrystream/) to understand the persistence of iModel geometry.
 Inside a Connector, the input data geometry needs to be transformed and persisted as a geometrystream stored with the element.
-The [geometry library](https://www.itwinjs.org/learning/geometry/) provided as a part of iModel.js will aid in the heavy lifting of complex calculations.
+The [geometry library](https://www.itwinjs.org/learning/geometry/) provided as a part of iTwin.js will aid in the heavy lifting of complex calculations.

 Typical workflow to create iModel geometry is